acarlstein/interview-questions-using-tdd/README.md

 to ensure that everything I write is correctly but this is not going to be the case.

 Again, this is a playground where I am planning to play and have fun.
 Enjoy.

-# TODO

-* Create a HashMap that resembles the one used in Java
-* Turn Data Structures such as Set, Stack and such into Generic once.
-Currently, they only accept numbers.